GP4cK/go_router_riverpod_drift/README.md

 2. Open the todo make a change and save it

 You will stay on the edit todo screen but you will see in the console "Building HomeScreen".

+One solution is to await the navigation push and refresh the provider once we come back to the screen.